NamanKatewa/ExpenseThing/README.md

 ### `settle` - Suggest settlement transactions

-PayPaladin will calculate and display the most efficient way to settle all outstanding debts with the fewest possible transactions.
+ExpenseThing will calculate and display the most efficient way to settle all outstanding debts with the fewest possible transactions.

 ```bash
 python cli.py settle